NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/GetCreative()_DrugDiscoveryRepurposing_RarePulmonaryDisease/README.md

 The CDC has partnered with Team ARAX to execute this workflow as a CDC get_creative() 'ARA'.
 Specifically, Team ARAX will standup a'ARA' endpoint to support the workflow during the September 2022 Translator relay meeting.
 This will allow the CDC ARA to respond to ARS get_creative() TRAPI queries during the SME - UI relay sessions.
 For the relay meeting these will be structured as a high-level ‘templated’ question: 'using whatever creative means necessary, find me drugs that may treat disease X' or 'what drugs may treat disease X?’.

-Post relay meeting, the CDC will discuss with the SRI team whether it makes sense to move this effort under the umbrella of the SRI for long-term maintenance and as an exemplar for other committees/WGs/teams to stand up their own CDC get_creative() ARA specialized curated, SME-informed workflows
+Post relay meeting, the CDC will discuss with the SRI team whether it makes sense to move this effort under the umbrella of the SRI for long-term maintenance, serving as an exemplar for other committees/WGs/teams to stand up their own CDC get_creative() 'ARA' to execute specialized, curated, SME-informed workflows

 For the initial CDC get_creative() workflow, disease X = rare pulmonary disease.